 1 1/2 pounds butternut squash, chopped into 3/4-inch cubes

 salt and pepper, to taste

 dash of cayenne pepper or creole seasoning, to taste (optional)

 Preheat oven to 400 degrees.

-Place vegetables in a nonstick roasting pan with 1/4 cup water.
+Place vegetables in a nonstick roasting pan (Scanpan is my favorite), with 1/4 cup water.
 Add the seasoning and combine gently.